Virginia Transportation Modeling Program

 Travel characteristics

-The Greater Richmond Transit Company and Petersburg Area Transit provide bus services in the Richmond and Tri-Cities areas respectively.
+The Greater Richmond Transit Company and the Petersburg Area Transit provide bus transit services in the Richmond and Tri-Cities areas respectively.
 However, the transit mode share captured is only a few percent of total trips in the region.
-Most Richmond-area commuters (82 percent) drove alone to work in 2000.